Kdr0x/ThreadDread/README.md

 View usage information by specifying the "-h" option on the command line, like so: "ThreadDread.exe -h".

+Important note: The tool requires admin rights to run properly!
+It is meant to inspect all running processes on the system, including elevated ones.

 :::::Description:::::

 ThreadDread is a program I designed to be able to do memory analysis and deep process injection analysis workflows on a running system.
 It can be used as both a live response and hunting tool.
 As a live response tool, the incident responder may wish to perform the following actions: